netscaler/netscaler-k8s-ingress-controller/docs/configure/service-type-lb-solution-in-aws.md

 1. Download the [unified-lb-values.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/how-to/typeLB/aws/unified-lb-values.yaml) file and edit the YAML file for specifying the following details:

       -  Netscaler VPX NSIP.
-For more information, see [Citrix ingress controller Helm chart](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-cloud-native/charts/citrix-ingress-controller)
+For more information, see [Netscaler ingress controller Helm chart](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-cloud-native/charts/citrix-ingress-controller)

       -  Secret created using the Netscaler VPX credentials.
-For more information, see [Citrix ingress controller Helm chart](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-cloud-native/charts/citrix-ingress-controller).
+For more information, see [Netscaler ingress controller Helm chart](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-cloud-native/charts/citrix-ingress-controller).

       -  List of VIPs to be used in IPAM controller.
 For more information, see [IPAM Helm chart](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-cloud-native/charts/citrix-ipam-controller).

-1. Deploy Citrix IPAM controller and Citrix ingress controller on your Amazon EKS cluster using the edited YAML file.
+1. Deploy Citrix IPAM controller and Netscaler ingress controller on your Amazon EKS cluster using the edited YAML file.
 Use the following commands:

         helm repo add citrix https://citrix.github.io/citrix-helm-charts/